mrdanbrooks/mrdanbrooks.github.io/drafts/2015-02-15-restricted-ssh-user.md

 > The sides then enter session mode.
 > In this mode, either side may send data at any time, and such data is forwarded to/from the shell or command on the server side, and the user terminal in the client side.

-TL;DR - go to the bottom of the answer, "Applying the restrictions"

-Adding a restricted user consists of two parts: 1.
-Creating the user 2.
-Configuring the SSH daemon (sshd)

-Configuring sshd
-The best place to get known to the possibilities of SSH is by reading the related manual pages:

-ssh(1)
-ssh_config(5)
-sshd(8)
-sshd_config(5)
-Where can SSH client perform actions?
-Before you can restrict something, you need to know the features of SSH.
-Spitting through the manual pages yields:

-Shell commands execution
-File upload through sftp
-Port forwarding
-The client forwards an (un)used port to the server
-The server forwards his port to the client
-The server forwards a port of another host to the client (proxy-ish) X11 forwarding (display forwarding)
-Authentication agent forwarding
-Forwarding of a tunnel device
-From the Authentication section of the manual page of sshd(8):

-If the client successfully authenticates itself, a dialog for preparing the session is entered.
-At this time the client may request things like allocating a pseudo-tty, forwarding X11 connections, forwarding TCP connections, or forwarding the authentication agent connection over the secure channel.

-After this, the client either requests a shell or execution of a command.
-The sides then enter session mode.
-In this mode, either side may send data at any time, and such data is forwarded to/from the shell or command on the server side, and the user terminal in the client side.

 !!!
 Options for restricting SSH features

 Files and their options that alter behavior are: